 After 0.6 miles, reach the northwest end of the field, opposite from where the hike began.
 Angle to the right on a dirt trail heading north along a ridge that overlooks the developed areas of Kenneth Hahn State Recreation Area.
 Look west over the playground, picnic area, and fishing pond below, or beyond the park toward a bleak hillside of churning oil derricks.

 The trail follows the top of the ridge toward pavilions placed at good viewpoints.
 Just under a mile from the start, you will pass through a eucalyptus grove to find the first two shelters, Michael and Emilia’s Viewpoint and Autumn’s Peak, both positioned to look west across the park.
-On the right side of the trail opposite Autumn’s Peak Pavilion, you will find the top of City View Loop Trail, a path that drapes down the northeast side of the ridge before reuniting with the main trail at a saddle 1/8 of a mile down the ridge.
+On the right side of the trail opposite Autumn’s Peak Pavilion, you will find the top of City View Trail, a path that drapes down the northeast side of the ridge before reuniting with the main trail at a saddle 1/8 of a mile down the ridge.
+City View Trail takes 0.17 miles to reach the same saddle and offers additional views to the northeast toward downtown Los Angeles.

 It is a short hike down the ridge to the third pavilion, Christine’s Point, located about 200 feet past the saddle.
 The end of the ridge delivers the best view over Los Angeles toward the Hollywood Hills.
 Griffith Park landmarks like the Hollywood Sign and the Griffith Observatory are visible to the northeast, and downtown LA rises above the sprawl to the east.
 Christine’s Point is the northwest corner of the hike, and has a unique view over the corridor occupied by La Cienega Boulevard dropping into the city below.

 To return, you can circle around to the saddle and head back the way you came, repeating the 1.3-mile trail with 75 feet of elevation gain.
-The alternative is to take the wide dirt trail heading south from the saddle downhill toward the developed lowlands of Kenneth Hahn State Recreation Area, and circle back to the start for a slightly shorter hike with more elevation change.
+You can also take the wide dirt trail heading south from the saddle near Christine’s Point, which heads downhill toward the developed lowlands of Kenneth Hahn State Recreation Area.
+This route will allow you to circle back to the start on a slightly shorter hike with more elevation change.
+On the north side of the saddle there are two other trails, the lower end of City View Trail and another track that descends a quarter mile to an artificial waterfall at the northwest corner of the park.
+From there, a wide walkway leads to impressive Japanese Gardens at the end of a long parking area.

-To do the loop, swing down the dirt trail for 0.2 miles to a parking area along the main park road.
-From here, there is no longer a trail, just a few sidewalks to follow on a choose-your-own-adventure back to the trailhead.
+For the 2.5-mile loop hike, take the dirt trail south for 0.2 miles to a parking area along the main park road (there is a jump-filled track running parallel to the trail for bikers).
+From the bottom of this trail, there are no more trails to follow, just a few sidewalks to follow on a choose-your-own-adventure back to the trailhead.
 Turn left and make your way across the road past the park entrance gate up to Gwen Moore Lake, a small man-made fishing pond.
 Walk around the popular fishing spot and head up the walkway bordering a charming but artificial creek that flows into the lake.
 Japanese bridges add serenity to the quarter-mile stroll.
 Oil derricks just beyond the trees on the opposite side of the creek do not.

 Pass the fountain at the top of the creek, continue up to the park community center and cross to the left side of the road.
 Take the sidewalk up the hill to return to your vehicle at Janice’s Green Valley.
 On weekends and holidays, there is a $6 vehicle fee to enter Kenneth Hahn State Recreation Area.
 On other days, the park is free.
 No permit is required and dogs are welcome, so get out and enjoy!